MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/rate-limit.md

 | Get conversations | 3600 | 3600 |

 >[!NOTE]
 > Previous versions of `TeamsInfo.getMembers` and `TeamsInfo.GetMembersAsync` APIs are being deprecated.
-They are throttled to five requests per minute and return a maximum of 10K members per team.
+They're throttled to five requests per minute and return a maximum of 10K members per team.
 To update your Bot Framework SDK and the code to use the latest paginated API endpoints, see [Bot API changes for team and chat members](../../resources/team-chat-member-api-changes.md).

 You can also handle rate limit using the per thread limit for all bots.